surister/cratedb-guide/docs/domain/timeseries/index.md

 (timeseries)=
 # Time Series Data

-Learn how to optimally use CrateDB for time series use-cases.
+Learn how to use CrateDB for time series use cases.

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is